I would not say I’m an expert at finding the best car rental prices, but I am pretty good.

 - Look up coupons – I always combine my membership discounts with a coupon code.
 It’s easy to search ” (Company) ____ car rental coupon” in Google and see what comes up.

-- Skip the add-ons – Why pay extra for things like GPS when you can use the maps in your phone?
-I always skip it and set my directions or a toll-less pass so I also don’t have to get a transponder.
+- Skip the add-ons – Why pay extra for things like GPS when you can use the maps on your phone?
+I always skip it and set my directions for a route without tolls so I also don’t have to get a transponder.
 If your insurance or credit card covers car rentals, you might even be able to not add their insurance.

 - Go for the economy Car – If you don’t need as much space, economy cars are usually cheaper.
 Smaller cars are also better on gas so that’s another bonus.